5 Questions Answered About The 3rd Democratic Debate

 Heading into Thursday's Democratic presidential debate, the third this campaign season, we had five political questions.

-Here's how they got answered:
+Here are those questions and how they got answered:

 There weren't tremendous fireworks between the two.
 Former Vice President Joe Biden signaled that he'd be ready to go after Massachusetts Sen. Elizabeth Warren, and he took a couple of shots at her, especially on health care.
 "The senator says she's with Bernie," Biden said, referring to Vermont Sen. Bernie Sanders' Medicare for All plan, which would replace private health insurance.
 "I'm with Barack."